Die-Nase/Singh_2024_NatComm/README.md

 ## Run Analysis
 Run the analysis notebook from JupyterNotebook or JupyterLab.
 Make sure that you have selected the just created env as kernel.

-For analysing your data, just copy your image data (.tif-files) and your cellpose shape data (.npy-files) to the "Data" folder, update the filepaths in the notebook and run the analysis.
+For analysing your data, just copy your image data (.tif-files) and your cellpose shape data (.npy-files) to the folder, update the filepaths in the notebook and run the analysis.